nathaliehsieh/scDrug2/example/README.md

 --format h5ad  --clusters '1,5,9' --batch PatientID --resolution 0.8
 ```

+### Drug Response Prediction

+- Based on the sub-clustering result `write/subclustering/scanpyobj.h5ad`, we run **Drug Response Prediction** to predict clusterwise IC50 and cell death percentages to drugs in GDSC database.

 ```
 mkdir write/drug_response_prediction

 python3 ../script/drug_response_prediction.py --input write/subclustering/scanpyobj.h5ad --output write/drug_response_prediction
 ```

+### Treatment Selection

+In **Treatment Selection**, we first **impute cell fractions** of bulk GEPs from the LINCS L1000 database with single-cell GEP `write/subclustering/GEP.txt`.
+Then, we **selecte treatment combinations** from the LINCS L1000 database with the CIBERSORTx result, and visualize the result treatment effect.

+#### Impute Cell Fractions

+- Since it takes several hours to **impute cell fractions**, the result of CIBERSORTx/fractions, `data/CIBERSORTx_Adjusted.txt` and the L1000 instance info file `data/GSE70138_Broad_LINCS_inst_info_2017-03-06.txt`, is provided for the next step.

+Note: With `USERNAME` and `TOKEN` acquired from [CIBERSORTx](https://cibersortx.stanford.edu), we could also run the following commands to **impute cell fractions** on previously generated `write/subclustering/GEP.txt` with celltype HEPG2 assigned.

 ```
 mkdir write/CIBERSORTx_fractions